 Get married in our romantic Blue Ridge Mountains!
-Here are our top places for weddings in Asheville and the surrounding western North Carolina towns.
+Here are our top places for weddings in Asheville and nearby western North Carolina towns.
 These venues graciously accommodate your wishes for a ceremony or reception, along with banquets, group dinners and family reunions.
 We are a hot spot for destination dream weddings, bringing in family and friends from across the country to create a vacation for everyone (see our top things to do)!
-Find the most scenic locations with mountain views including lakes, farms and barns.
+Find the most scenic locations indoors and outdoors including lakes, farms and barns.
 Or head to downtown Asheville with many hotels and restaurants within walking distance.
-Photo above is Rumbling Bald Resort on Lake Lure.
+Photo above by Meghan Rolfe.

 Also find resources like officiants, planners and photographers below.
 For information on how to get a wedding license, go to the bottom of this page.
 If just two (or so) of you, see our Elopement Guide.

 30 Places to Get Married, Officiants, Planners, Photography